 Preserve And Share Your Old Photo Albums & Scrapbooks

 One of the best ways to preserve your old photo albums or scrapbooks is to have them scanned.
-In some cases, as a photo organizer, I recommend that you take the photos out of the albums, scan them and then find a new, safer home for the pictures, like a new photo-safe album or an archival storage box.
+In some cases, such as a non-photo-safe album or crumbling pages, we recommend that the photos be taken out of the albums, scanned, and then placed in a new, safer home for the pictures, like a new photo-safe album or an archival storage box.

 However, there are other situations when you want to keep the albums intact.
 Maybe your grandmother has written on every page.
 Perhaps it’s your own wedding album, and you want it preserved as-is.
 Maybe your mom spent hours and hours creating a scrapbook with lots of unique papers, embellishments, and beautiful photos.
 In all of these instances, there is no reason to disassemble anything.
 Let’s scan it all to preserve it, back it up, and create the opportunity to make copies.

-Let me share two projects I have worked on that are the perfect scenarios for scan and recreate in new beautiful photo books.
+Let me share two projects I have worked on that are the perfect scenarios for scanning and recreating into new beautiful photo books.

 A Wedding Album Recreated